 Journal of Vascular Surgery

-Scott-Pandorf, Melissa; Stergiou, Nicholas; Johanning, Jason; Robinson, Leon; Lynch, Thomas G.; and Pipinos, Iraklis, "Peripheral arterial disease affects ground reaction forces during walking" (2007).
+Scott-Pandorf, Melissa; Stergiou, Nikolaos; Johanning, Jason; Robinson, Leon; Lynch, Thomas G.; and Pipinos, Iraklis, "Peripheral arterial disease affects ground reaction forces during walking" (2007).
 Journal Articles.
 150.